About Cherry Smyth

 She is currently working on Famished, a project that explores the Irish Famine and how imperialism helped cause the largest refugee crisis of the 19th century.
 She collaborates with composer Ed Bennett and vocalist Lauren Kinsella to draw on the power of collective lament, using poetry, music and expanded singing.
 Read more...

 Her debut poetry collection When the Lights Go Up was published by Lagan Press, 2001.
 Her anthology of women prisoners' writing A Strong Voice in a Small Space, Cherry Picking Press, 2002, won the Raymond Williams Community Publishing Award in 2003.

-She also writes for visual art magazines: Modern Painters, Art Monthly, Art Review and Circa.
-She has written essays on Jane and Louise Wilson, Orla Barry, Salla Tykka and Dirk Braeckman, among others.
+She also writes for visual art magazines: Art Monthly, Modern Painters and Art Review.
+She has written essays on Jane and Louise Wilson, Orla Barry, Salla Tykka, Elizabeth Magill and Dirk Braeckman, among others.
 She was a visiting critic at Braziers International Art Workshop, at the Centre for Contemporary Art in Castello, Spain and at the Jan Van Eyck Academie in Maastricht in 2005.
 She was a curatorial adviser for 'Axis' online showcase, Open Frequency in 2006.
-An essay on photographer Thomas Flechtner was published in a book on his work, Bloom, Lars Muller Publications, 2007.

 She has been teaching writing poetry in the Creative Writing Department of the University of Greenwich since 2004.
-She has been appointed a Royal Literary Fellow, 2014-2016.
+She was appointed a Royal Literary Fellow, 2014-2016.

-Her influences include Li Po, Wislawa Szymborksa, Clarice Lispector, Hélène Cixous, Anne Carson and Mark Doty.
+Her influences include Li Po, Wislawa Szymborksa, Clarice Lispector, Hélène Cixous, Anne Carson and Claudia Rankine.